iStockphoto.com / SunnyXplorer

 Day 2: EveningIf you're visiting Boston during the summer (June to September), take a sunset sail aboard the 125-foot Liberty Clipper.
 This beautiful vessel from The Liberty Fleet of Tall Ships departs from Long Wharf for a cruise around the islands of Boston Harbor; weekend trips range from a Sunday brunch cruise to a re-creation of the Boston Tea Party.

-If you prefer to stay on land, Long Wharf boasts two of the city's most popular seafood restaurants, both with beautiful views of the waterfront: Chart House and Legal Sea Foods .
+If you prefer to stay on land, Long Wharf boasts one of the city's most popular seafood restaurants with beautiful views of the waterfront: Legal Sea Foods .

 Day 3: MorningTake the subway (the “T”) across the river and explore the hallowed ground of Old Cambridge , which includes the 1761 Christ Church, the 1759 Longfellow House and Harvard University , the oldest institution of higher learning in the country, founded in 1636.
 Among the university museums' many hidden treasures are the glass flowers at the Harvard Museum of Natural History .